RoboticsLab2024/rl_ros_simulation_lecture/README.md

 ```
 sudo apt-get update
 ```
+In any case, you could launch the joint-state-publisher, which should be installed automatically, but you won't see the sliding bar.

 if you haven't saved any configuration as .rviz file, in order to see your model inside rviz you have to add the RoborModel plugin